-Millions of people visit many countries in the Europe.
-Among them, citizens of many countries require Schengen visa.
-As the healthcare expenses are very high in most European countries, they require you to purchase Schengen visa insurance, and you are required to show the proof in order to get Schengen visa for Europe travel.
+Millions of people visit many countries in Europe.
+Among them, citizens of many countries require a Schengen visa.
+Since the healthcare expenses are very high in most European countries, they require you to purchase Schengen visa insurance, and you are required to show proof in order to get a Schengen visa for Europe.

-Schengen visa insurance would provide the financial support in case you unexpectedly become sick or injured while touring Europe.
+Schengen visa insurance would provide great financial support in case you unexpectedly became sick or injured while touring Europe.

 Schengen Visa Insurance Requirements

 REGULATION (EC) No 810/2009 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 13 July 2009 describes the legal requirements for Schengen visa insurance.
-Specifically, Article 15 describes the details as follows:
+Specifically, Article 15 describes the details as followed:

 Travel medical insurance